This post may contain affiliate links . Read my full Disclosure Policy.

 - Biscoff® cookies, crushed – Lotus Biscoff cookies are crunchy little shortbread cookies that have a spiced caramel flavor to them.

-- Biscoff® cookie butter –Cookie butter is just like it sounds, it is like a creamy peanut butter texture but it is made from ground Biscoff cookies for a sweet and creamy spread.
+- Biscoff® cookie butter –Cookie butter is just like it sounds, it is like a creamy peanut butter texture, but it is made from ground Biscoff cookies for a sweet and creamy spread.

 - Coarse sea salt for sprinkling – This is optional, but the little bites of salt pair really well with the sweetness of the cookie butter.

-Instructions to make Cookie Butter Sourdough Cookies
+Step by step Instructions to make Cookie Butter Sourdough Cookies

-Then, mix in the remaining wet ingredients.
+Step 2: Then, mix in the remaining wet ingredients.
 Beat in the egg, vanilla extract, and sourdough discard until incorporated.

-Next, stir in the dry ingredients.
+Step 3: Next, stir in the dry ingredients.
 Add in the flour, baking soda, cinnamon and salt.
 Mix until just combined.

-Fold in the white chocolate chips and crushed Biscoff® cookies.
+Step 4: Fold in the white chocolate chips and crushed Biscoff® cookies.

-Preheat oven to 375ºF and bake 6 at a time on a cookie sheet for 13-15 minutes until lightly browned on the edges and cookie has lost its sheen.
+Step 5: Preheat oven to 375ºF and bake 6 per tray for 13-15 minutes until lightly browned on the edges and the cookie has lost its sheen.

-Then, melt cookie butter so it will easily spread and it drizzle over the top of the cookies and add a larger Biscoff cookie piece to the middle.
-Finally, sprinkle with coarse sea salt if desired and enjoy!
+Step 8: Melt the Biscoff cookie butter so it will easily spread, and drizzle it over the top of the cookies, and add a larger Biscoff cookie piece to the middle.
+Finally, sprinkle with coarse sea salt if desired.
+Transfer to a wire rack to cool and enjoy!

-Recipe variations
+Recipe Tips

 Storage options for Cookie Butter Sourdough Cookies